jayway/MWFeedParser/README.markdown

+Jayway / Helios specific fork of MWFeedParser.
+Static Library to use as Component.
+With added properties on FeedInfo and FeedItem.

 # MWFeedParser — An RSS and Atom web feed parser for iOS

 MWFeedParser is an Objective-C framework for downloading and parsing RSS (1.* and 2.*) and Atom web feeds.
 It is a very simple and clean implementation that reads the following information from a web feed: